 Content is the words, images, and multimedia you post on your website; it’s stuff to fill a blog section with, stuff to post on social media, stuff to populate and publicise all of your digital channels, and so on.

-Content exists for three reasons:
+Content is now crucial to all businesses for three reasons:

 None of this can be achieved with empty web pages and dormant social media accounts.
 You need something to say, something to start conversations and spark interest.
 You need content.

 Before rushing into the planning stages, remember the point about quality, because it really cannot be overstated.

 People are inundated with choice in terms of what they choose to engage with online in 2020.

 We also know that they are very quick in forming a judgement about what is on a page they visit – the standard model is the ‘15 second rule’, which amounts to the time you have to grab someone’s attention before they leave, although there are suggestions that many web users spend even less time than that per page.

 People will leave if your content lacks quality, i.e. it:

 - doesn’t look appealing